life-itself/web3/concepts/ico.md

 # Initial Coin Offerings

-Initial coin offerings are proxy [[securities|equity]] fundraising structure that allows enterpeuers to raise crypto assets in a common enterprise outside of existing securities regulation.
+Initial coin offerings are proxy [equity](security.md) fundraising structure that allows enterpeuers to raise crypto assets in a common enterprise outside of existing securities regulation.

 ## Citations